Invest in Prevention: Why Your Workplace Wellness Plan Should Include At-Home Drug Disposal

 HR expert explains how a drug deactivation and disposal campaign can help save lives and reduce business costs

-By: Allison Brown, CHRS, cofounder and Principal at workforce healthcare consultancy Health e(fx)
+By: Allison Brown, CHRS, co-founder of workforce healthcare consultancy Health e(fx)

 Substance abuse rates have risen exponentially in recent years, and this can have a serious impact on the well-being of your workforce and your bottom line.